busterbenson/public/Codex.md

 Posts about this topic: [Codex Vitae](http://wayoftheduck.com/codex-vitae).

 ### Hume’s fork
 The gist is that there are two kinds of knowledge: matters of fact, and relations of ideas.
-However, matters of fact aren’t accessible to us… we can never know something for certain.
-All we can do is create a self-referencing network of ideas that are related to each other.
-What we think of as truth is merely the ability for a particular idea to fit in the network of ideas.
+Matters of fact aren’t accessible to us--we can never know something for certain, only that it hasn't been proven wrong yet.
+We can only create a self-referencing network of ideas that are related to each other.
+What we think of as truth is merely the ability for a particular idea to fit into this network of ideas without causing irreconcilable contradictions.

 See [the entry on Wikipedia](http://en.wikipedia.org/wiki/Hume%27s_fork) for a good intro to the idea.